FR-translation-for-Stardew-Valley-Mods/predictivemods/ScryingOrb/promo/README-moddrop.md

 * The #making-mods channel on the [Stardew Valley Discord](https://discordapp.com/invite/StardewValley) offered valuable guidance and feedback.
 * The date picker is based on a concept from @blueberry on Discord and the aesthetic of [Goethe's color wheel](https://commons.wikimedia.org/wiki/File:Goethe,_Farbenkreis_zur_Symbolisierung_des_menschlichen_Geistes-_und_Seelenlebens,_1809.jpg), with notes from #creative-discussion.
 * The French translation was prepared by Inu'tile.
+* The Portuguese translation was prepared by Ertila007.
 * The Russian translation was prepared by DanyaKirichenko1.
 * The Simplified Chinese translation was prepared by liayyMK.